africanmoose/digitalgarden/src/site/notes/0x - System/05 Zettelkasten/05.02 - Digital Garden/01 AfricanMoose Digital Garden.md

 Copy and paste this URL into your RSS Feed reader (If you had done this before July 3rd, 2023, please delete that one and use this one instead:)
 [RSS feed](https://rssproxy.migor.org/api/w2f?v=0.1&url=https%3A%2F%2Fafricanmoose.netlify.app%2F&link=.%2Fa%5B1%5D&context=%2F%2Fdiv%5B1%5D%2Ful%2Fli&re=none&out=atom&token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ0eXBlIjoiYW5vbnltb3VzIiwiaWF0IjoxNjc1MTA1OTQ2fQ.OjesabTBFfq8PUwQKkj_oSm6zKrRDAgo-nQH9jx6Tmw)

+## Copyright
+Feel free to use anything I have created from this site.
+Please attribute in keeping with cc4.0 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+All quotations belong to their original copyright holder.